martbhell/martbhell.github.io/posts/2011/02/fantasy-book-review-george-r-r-martin-a-game-of-thrones.md

 title: Fantasy Book Review - George R.R.
 Martin - A Game of Thrones
 date: 2011-02-23
 category: finland
-tags: a, game, of, thrones, a, song, of, ice, and, fire, book, fantasy, george, r, r, martin, review
+tags: game of thrones, song of ice and fire, book, fantasy, george rr martin, review

 Warning, this article may contains spoilers (I am trying to be sublime about them though) and have written them in white text just to be on the safe side.